-Chicago Med Season 11 episode 1 recap: Asher’s baby daddy revealed and a surprise return shakes up Gaffney
+Chicago Med season 11 episode 1 recap: Asher’s baby daddy revealed and a surprise return shakes up Gaffney

 NBC's popular medical drama is back to entertain and give some heartfelt moments for the audience to remember it by.
 After a long break and leaving audiences on a cliffhanger, Chicago Med is back with its season 11.
 The first episode, titled "We All Fall Down", premiered on Wednesday, October 1, 2025, at 8/7c p.m. on NBC.
 NBC’s hit medical drama continued its emotional and gripping storyline, answering all the fans' questions and introducing new surprises to blow their minds.
 Episode 1 primarily focused on Dr Hannah Asher’s life-altering revelation, and also featured the return of a familiar face at Gaffney Medical Centre, which came as a complete shock.

-Episode 1 of Chicago Med Season 11 picks up where season 10 left off, with Asher telling Archer that she is pregnant and that he is the father.
+Episode 1 of Chicago Med season 11 picks off where season 10 left off, with Asher telling Archer that she is pregnant and that he is the father.
 Though he shuts her down, she plans to have the baby, but doesn't expect Archer to become a parent again.
 Anything she needs on her path to motherhood, he's in.

 Even though Archer is three months into her pregnancy, she refuses to tell anyone from the emergency department.
 Everyone gets distracted when a guy with terrible burns, his wife, and a small boy enter.
 Asher throws away her lunch.
 Just before her death, Lenox tells the woman that she has suffered non-survivable injuries.
 Across the room, her spouse observes.